JohnHammond/ctf-katana/README.md

 * Morse Code

-	Always test for this if you are seeing two distinct values... _it may not always be binary!_ Online decoders like so: [https://morsecode.scphillips.com/translator.html](https://morsecode.scphillips.com/translator.html)
+	Always test for this if you are seeing two distinct values... _it may not always be binary!_ Online decoders like so: [https://morsecode.scphillips.com/translator.html](https://morsecode.scphillips.com/translator.html).
+If you need to be case-sensistive or include a bit more stuff like numbers and punctuation, use this code: [https://gist.github.com/JohnHammond/961acabfd85a8715220fa79492b25368](https://gist.github.com/JohnHammond/961acabfd85a8715220fa79492b25368)

+	If you find Morsecode in the "international written form", like "dah-dit-dit-dah" etcetera, you can use this code: [https://gist.github.com/JohnHammond/7d3ddb167fa56f139dc4419091237b51](https://gist.github.com/JohnHammond/7d3ddb167fa56f139dc4419091237b51) ... which was carved out of this resource: [https://morsecode.scphillips.com/morse.html](https://morsecode.scphillips.com/morse.html)

 * Whitespace